nowatermelon/skyrim/README.md

 2. **Steam**
    - [Disable auto-updates for Skyrim AE](https://help.steampowered.com/en/faqs/view/71AB-698D-57EB-178C#disable).

-   - Set game language to English
+   - Set game language to English.

      *Note: This step is required for all players (Chinese translations are implemented via mods).*
    - Upon first launch, Skyrim AE will auto-download the DLCs.
 Stay on this screen until finished, exit only after it's done.